 She has also been involved in many high-profile design collaborations, including working with Adidas to design the Team GB kits for both the London 2012 Olympics and the Rio 2016 Olympics.
 She and the brand also teamed up with Parley for the Oceans to create a range of trainers made from ocean plastic.

 Paul McCartney worked with Stella on new store design

 Alongside a passion for sustainability and a self-confession desire to save the planet, McCartney has a more unexpected love – architecture.
-She didn't work with any architects or external consultants in her mission to transform 23 Old Bond Street, a Grade-II listed 18th-century building, into a shiny four-storey architectural experience connected by a raw steel spiral staircase.
+She led the design of her store at 23 Old Bond Street – transforming a Grade-II listed 18th-century building into a shiny four-storey architectural experience connected by a raw steel spiral staircase.

 The design is filled with references to McCartney's parents, and her father even worked alongside her in its creation.